NetOpWibby/DSGN/thoughts/_posts/2015-04-27-my-brackets-setup.md

 ### Brackets Sass[*](https://github.com/jasonsanjose/brackets-sass)
 * Compiles Sass (sass/scss) files when changed.
 Updates styles during Live Preview.
 Experimental support for Quick Edit.

 **NOTE:** [Joshua Miller](https://twitter.com/Josh_AM) informed me of this plugin and I must say, it's a hell of a lot better than trying to remember Terminal commands.
-Getting this setup was a little tricky, so I'll make a post detailing the process later.
+Getting this setup was a little tricky~~, so I'll make a post detailing the process later~~.
+New [post](/thoughts/post/how-to-use-brackets-sass) explaining how to use Brackets Sass!

+### Brackets UI Theming Enable[*](https://github.com/notasz/brackets-uitheming)
+* A simple extension to allow native Brackets themes to theme any available UI elements.

+Recently, I have become interested in customizing my setup even more than just the code window.
+This plugin allows you to override the Brackets UI with your own brand of awesome.